tkrisztian95/nav-uzemanyagar-elszamolas-API/README.md

 # (EN)
 ---
-This service provides a specific API to get information from the open data source https://www.nav.gov.hu/ site.
+This service provides a specific API to get information from the open data source https://www.nav.gov.hu/ site t